michami/SurvivalSoloRPG/README.md

 **Healing:** Each ally can heal 1 HP between battles.
 Elves and Beast-kin may attempt to perform a full heal at a trivial(4) + target level difficulty.
 Elves may attempt to raise the dead at an easy(6) + target level difficulty.

-**Monsters:** Monsters and pets get LEVEL x 2 total trait points.
+**Monsters:** Monsters and pets get 2x LEVEL total trait points.
 A level 6 monster will have 12 total trait points, the same as a level 1 hero.

 **Creating a Map:** Roll multiple dice, or a single dice multiple times to find what exits the current room has.
 Zero is the way you entered the room, 1 is to the left, 2 is straight ahead, 3 is to the right.
 Ignore duplicate values.
 Ask the oracle about any room features.